Andrew Szydlo: Public Engagement

-In recent years, he has appeared in six television serials: as a chemistry teacher in That'll Teach 'em (Channel 4, 2006) and Sorcerer's Apprentice (CBBC, 2007); as a science historian in Absolute Zero (BBC4, 2007); as a chemist in Generals at War (National Geographic, 2009); in Big, Bigger, Biggest (Channel 5, 2009); and as "The Doc" in Secrets of Everything (BBC3, 2012).
+He has appeared in six television serials: as a chemistry teacher in That'll Teach 'em (Channel 4, 2006) and Sorcerer's Apprentice (CBBC, 2007); as a science historian in Absolute Zero (BBC4, 2007); as a chemist in Generals at War (National Geographic, 2009); in Big, Bigger, Biggest (Channel 5, 2009); and as "The Doc" in Secrets of Everything (BBC3, 2012).

+Wider Specialities

 Music is a passion, and he is an accomplished player of instruments including the violin, piano, bugle and accordion.
-So is photography, a field in which he has considerable expertise.
+The string quartet Alchymic Quartet by Graham Waterhouse, who he taught at Highgate School and has maintained a friendship with since, was inspired by his chemical experiments, which he performed them for the premiere of the quartet in November 2022.
+Another passion is photography, a field in which he has considerable expertise.
 He has exhibited his own photographs, and recently contributed a preface to a book of photographs published by the artist Stephane Graff.
 Other interests include Polish dancing, automobile engineering, meteorology, beekeeping, and mycology.
 Amongst his pupils, he is renowned for lessons which incorporate unusual and spectacular experiments, and for bursts of theatricality such as blowing fire and cooling hot drinks with liquid nitrogen before tasting them.
 His lecture and television performances reflect his broad cultural interests and distinctive character.

+Szydlo has the highest rank (Harcmistrz) in the Polish Scouting Association, and has regularly participated in its activities since 1965.
+Szydlo's account of one of his cub scout meetings from 1971 has recently been made into a documentary film by John Chrzanowski.

 Additionally, he has a passion for automotive engineering, running a school automotive society where he teaches students about auto engineering using old Triumph Heralds.
+He has published award-winning articles reflecting on his adventures.